 2. Advanced technology Hearing Aid Prices

-Advanced technology will be a step down from the top level technology hearing aids, with only some of the premium features available but advanced models will have all the benefits of standard technology.
+Advanced technology will be a step down from the top-level technology hearing aids, with only some of the premium features available but advanced models will have all the benefits of standard technology.

 The technology available in advanced models will suit active people who have less multifaceted needs for their listening, compared to someone who requires premium technology.
 The features in these hearing aids include automatic noise suppression, effective speech clarity in most complex listening situations, machine learning, directional microphones and good wireless streaming capabilities.
-Your Audiologist/Audiometrist will have range of channels and frequency bands to adjust to your needs.
+Your Audiologist/Audiometrist will have a range of channels and frequency bands to adjust to your needs.
 A number of brands offer rechargeable devices at this level.

 A hearing aid in the Advanced technology tier will be priced between $2,500 – $3,000.

 Some Of The Top Advanced Technology Hearing Aids Are:

 Standard Technology will cover the most basic requirements for listening needs.
 The technology in this level of hearing aid will suit people who have a quiet lifestyle and therefore provide good sound quality for indoor listening.